Making the first release

 Bump the version

 Use nf-core pipelines bump-version to increment the version number on the dev branch to remove the dev suffix.
+The first release of a pipeline should normally be version 1.0.0 (we discourage pre-releases).

 When developing the pipeline, the version numbers should be numeric with dev at the end, e.g. 0.0.0dev.
 When making a release, version numbers should all be numeric.
 Pipeline release numbers MUST use Semantic Versioning.